-The company has applied judgement in estimating the remaining lease term including the effects of any extension or termination options reasonably expected to be exercised, applying hindsight if appropriate.
+The Company has applied judgement in estimating the remaining lease term including the effects of any extension or termination options reasonably expected to be exercised, applying hindsight if appropriate.

-The company assesses at the lease commencement date whether it is reasonably certain to exercise extension options.
-The company reassesses whether it is reasonably certain to exercise the options if there is a significant event or significant change in circumstances within its control.
+The Company assesses at the lease commencement date whether it is reasonably certain to exercise extension options.
+The Company reassesses whether it is reasonably certain to exercise the options if there is a significant event or significant change in circumstances within its control.

-(b) Lease Liabilities
+(a) Lease Liabilities